ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ## Create or Improve a Jurisdiction
 Because each original raw results file comes from a particular election agency, and each election agency has a fixed jurisdiction, we organize information by jurisdiction.
+The  [`000_for_all_jurisdictions` folder](../src/jurisdictions/000_for_all_jurisdictions) holds information pertinent to all jurisdictions: the list of elections in [`Election.txt](../src/jurisdictions/000_for_all_jurisdictions/Election.txt)

 It's easiest to use the JurisdictionPrepper() object to create or update jurisdiction files.